News on field service management and optimization

 • Initial investment cost: although profitable in the long term, digital solutions require an upfront budget.

-• Integration complexity: some companies fear difficulties interfacing these tools with their existing systems.
+• Integration complexity: some companies fear difficulties in interfacing these tools with their existing systems.

 6. Cadulis: An Ally to Overcome These Challenges

-Companies that adopt Cadulis benefit from numerous advantages:
+Companies that adopt Cadulis benefit from many advantages:

 • Time savings: automation reduces time spent on planning and administrative tasks.